chocolatey/choco-wiki/ChocolateyFAQs.md

 ###Can I override the installation directory?
 Yes you can, see [[Overriding install directory|GettingStarted#overriding-default-install-directory-or-other-advanced-install-concepts]].

-###What does chocolatey do?
+###What does Chocolatey do?
 Are you redistributing software?
 Chocolatey does the same thing that you would do based on the package instructions.
 This usually means going out and downloading an installer from the official distribution point and then silently installing it on your machine.
 With most packages this means Chocolatey is not redistributing software because they are going to the same distribution point that you yourself would go get the software if you were performing this process manually.

 ###When I install a portable app like [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable), how is it on my path?
 Without littering my path?